joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 6. Select **Azure VPN**
 7. **Copy** the **Application ID** of the Azure VPN enterprise application _(you will need both Application ID and tenant ID for the next steps)_
 8. ![](/uploads/azurevpn_enterpriseappvpn.png)

+##### Configure Point to Site Connection

+Now its time to configure the Virtual Network Gateway